Continuing Record and Updating

 very close to water or grassy or sandy areas.

-Your Researchers would very much appreciate tip-offs to locations and plants like those listed below (from 2023).
-So have a look at the various scenarios for these plants — shown
+Your Researchers would very much appreciate tip-offs to locations and plants like those listed below.
+So have a look at the various scenarios for these plants — shown below and let

-below and let us know where we can find them and record them to an ever increasing collection of Spiranthes biodiversity in Mayo.
-Weather looks settled and we do still have a
+us know where we can find them and record them to an ever increasing collection of Spiranthes biodiversity in Mayo.
+The season is pretty much over now (September 19th) but do be

 This New Page has been set up to bring all data